Limited EvidenceCarotenoid Antioxidant3 products compared

 Safety & Interactions

 Lycopene has an excellent safety profile.
 It is consumed widely through tomatoes and tomato products worldwide with no identified toxicity at dietary and supplemental levels. **Lycopenodermia:** At very high doses (unusual with supplements), carotenoid skin discoloration (orange-yellow tint) may occur — rare and harmless, resolves when intake is reduced. **Drug interactions:** No clinically significant drug interactions have been identified at standard supplemental doses of 10-20mg/day.
-Lycopene is not a CYP enzyme inducer or inhibitor at dietary levels. **Prostate cancer caution:** Lycopene has not been shown to treat prostate cancer.
-Do not use lycopene supplementation as a substitute for medical treatment of diagnosed prostate cancer.
+Lycopene is not a CYP enzyme inducer or inhibitor at dietary levels. **Prostate cancer caution:** Lycopene is not a prostate cancer treatment.
+Do not use lycopene supplementation as a substitute for medical care for diagnosed prostate cancer.
 If you have a prostate cancer diagnosis or elevated PSA, discuss any supplement use with your oncologist or urologist before starting. **Blood pressure:** Some evidence suggests lycopene may have mild blood pressure effects at high doses.
-Individuals on antihypertensive medications should inform their physician.
+Individuals on antihypertensive medications should inform their physician. **Medication and diagnosis boundary:** This supplement is not a replacement for prescription medication, medical evaluation, lab testing, or disease-specific care.
+If you have a diagnosed condition, take prescription medication, are pregnant or breastfeeding, or have kidney/liver disease, discuss use with your clinician before starting. **Capsule and softgel source:** If you have fish allergy, beef allergy, or alpha-gal syndrome, verify the capsule or softgel source with the manufacturer.
+Some products use fish-derived or bovine gelatin even when the active ingredient is not fish-derived or bovine-derived.
+Vegan cellulose/HPMC capsules are preferred for users with these allergies. **Blood thinners:** If you take blood-thinning medications (e.g., warfarin, apixaban, rivaroxaban, clopidogrel, or high-dose aspirin), consult your healthcare provider BEFORE starting this supplement, as it may have additive antiplatelet or anticoagulant effects. **Kidney disease:** If you have chronic kidney disease (CKD) or any significant kidney impairment, consult your healthcare provider before taking this supplement.
+Some supplements can accumulate to dangerous levels when kidney function is reduced. **Gout:** Individuals with gout should consult their healthcare provider before starting this supplement.
+Certain supplements (e.g., collagen, fish oil, niacin) may affect uric acid levels or trigger flares in susceptible individuals.

 "